Charanrshree/Threetier_application/efs.md

 Objective: Let’s step up the security game by enforcing encryption for all data transfers between the EC2 instances and the EFS.

-Steps:
+**Steps:**

 Create a File System Policy: Use the AWS console to set up a policy that enforces encryption in transit.
 This ensures all connections to the EFS are secured.

-Unmount the File System: Before we proceed, unmount the EFS from your EC2 instance (and make sure you’re not in the mount directory when you do this—safety first).
+**Unmount the File System: Before we proceed, unmount the EFS from your EC2 instance (and make sure you’re not in the mount directory when you do this—safety first).**

 sudo umount ~/efs-mount-point

-Remount and What Happens?: After applying the encryption policy, when you try to remount using the standard NFS client, boom!
+**Remount and What Happens?: After applying the encryption policy, when you try to remount using the standard NFS client, boom!
 Access denied!
 Why?
-Because the basic NFS client doesn’t support encryption in transit, which is now a must.
+Because the basic NFS client doesn’t support encryption in transit, which is now a must.**

 sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport :/ ~/efs-mount-point

 But don’t worry, there’s a solution.

-Solution: Use EFS Utils: The secret sauce here is using Amazon’s EFS Utils, which supports the TLS encryption required by our new policy.
+**Solution: Use EFS Utils: The secret sauce here is using Amazon’s EFS Utils, which supports the TLS encryption required by our new policy**.

-Install EFS Utils: Quickly install EFS Utils on your EC2s and you’re good to go!
+**Install EFS Utils: Quickly install EFS Utils on your EC2s and you’re good to go!**

 sudo yum install -y amazon-efs-utils

-Mount Again with Encryption: This time, mount your EFS with encryption enabled.
-Smooth sailing from here!
+**Mount Again with Encryption: This time, mount your EFS with encryption enabled.
+Smooth sailing from here!**

 sudo mount -t efs -o tls :/ ~/efs-mount-point

-Outcome:
+**Outcome:**

 Your teams can now access the same files across different AZs with practically zero latency.